Phil-G-94/TaskTracker/README.md

 To run the project locally, please:

-1. clone the repository by running navigating to a desired directory in your terminal and running
+1. clone the repository by navigating to a desired directory in your terminal and running

 `git clone https://github.com/Phil-G-94/TaskTracker.git`